NASCAR on television in the 2010s: 2011

-From the 2011 Budweiser Shootout to 2015, Fox used the Fox NFL theme song in NASCAR telecasts.
+From the 2011 Budweiser Shootout to 2015, Fox used the NFL on Fox theme song in NASCAR telecasts.
 In addition, country superstar Dierks Bentley unveiled a new version of his hit song "Sideways", with new lyrics referencing NASCAR – which is played during the introduction of the pre-race show.
 "Sideways" was phased out entirely with the 2013 Sprint Unlimited telecast, with the Fox NFL theme music being used full-time.
 In addition, a new CGI introduction sequence, produced by Blur Studio, made its debut.

 In 2011, Pizza Hut became the presenting sponsor of the pre-race show on Fox.
 In addition, the first segment of the telecast was moved from the hotel to a tented facility either trackside or in the infield, depending on the venue.
 The idea was to build a crowd around the production of the segment; this has similarities to Fox's own NFL pregame show in 2006, as well as the College GameDay football and basketball shows on ESPN.